azagoruyko/rigBuilder/README.md

 - **📦 Module-based assembly** — Define rig steps as XML modules and arrange them in a hierarchy to run the full pipeline from one place.
 - **📜 Module history** — Built-in, git-backed history browser for all module changes.
 Track every save, view diffs, and restore versions instantly.
 - **🖥️ DCC Agnostic** — RigBuilder communicates with **Maya**, **Blender**, **Unreal Engine**, or any other Python-capable host.
-- **🔍 Function browser** — Discover and run Python functions from a folder without leaving the UI.
 - **🤖 AI-Assisted Editing** — Use the **"Edit in VS Code"** button to export modules for external editing inside your favorite VS Code based editor, optimized for AI assistance.

 ---